SHARE

 There are plenty of good Danish streaming options on Netflix.
 We pick out five that aren't "Borgen".
 Photo: Signe Goldmann/Ritzau Scanpix

-The ever-popular Borgen aired its fourth series on Netflix last year after a ten-year hiatus, with the global streaming giant having joined up with national broadcaster DR to give the political drama a much-anticipated comeback.
+The ever-popular Borgen aired its fourth series on Netflix in 2022 after a ten-year hiatus, with the global streaming giant having joined up with national broadcaster DR to give the political drama a much-anticipated comeback.

 Borgen got a fourth series on an international streaming platform for a reason, as it is highly popular outside of Denmark.
 But if you want to explore the world of Danish series further, we have some suggestions.